DOL-003/dol-003-web/lib/compendium/boards/index.md

 The PhobGCC project consists of an open-source PCB design paired with open-source firmware, designed to be fabricated, assembled and flashed by anyone.
 It replaces the OEM [stickbox potentiometers](/compendium/sticks/pots) with magnets and Hall effect sensors, and supports many customizable settings like stick calibration, built-in [snapback](/compendium/sticks/stickboxes#common-issues) filtering, software [button swaps](/compendium/boards/mods/button-swaps), [digital trigger](/compendium/triggers/mods/digital) emulation, and much more.

 Learn more at the [official PhobGCC docs](https://github.com/PhobGCC/PhobGCC-doc).

+### Cardboard

+The Cardboard is a custom PCB designed to use a transplanted CNT-DOL chip, the main chip on an OEM motherboard.
+It includes various popular mods as built-in features, such as a [heartbeat module](/compendium/sticks/mods/heartbeat), [digital triggers](/compendium/triggers/mods/digital), left Z, [mouse-click button](/compendium/buttons/mods/mouseclick) support, and more.

+Cardboard is developed by Cardosi Customs, and files can be downloaded or boards can be purchased on [their website](https://cardosicustoms.com).

 ## Common issues & repairs